appium/appium-ios-device/README.md

 [![Release](https://github.com/appium/appium-ios-device/actions/workflows/publish.js.yml/badge.svg)](https://github.com/appium/appium-ios-device/actions/workflows/publish.js.yml)

 Appium API for dealing with iOS devices.
-This is mainly a rewrite of libimobiledevice in NodeJS.
+This is mainly a rewrite of libimobiledevice in Node.js.
 The APIs allow Appium to talk directly to the phone over usbmuxd.

 More information can be found at the links below:
 * [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)